 There's something wrong with me.
 I spent a good 15 minutes in front of the mirror feeling guilty about wearing this foundation.
-I've been a long-time, dedicated wearer of Lancôme's sister foundation, Teint Idole Ultra Wear.
+I've been a long-time, dedicated wearer of its sister foundation, Teint Idole Ultra Wear.
 So wearing the nude version just didn't sit right with my spirit.
 That was until I let this settle in and took a look at the results.
 I had to play around with the application technique a few times, as it's quite a lightweight one and can glide around the face, but once it dries, it has such a smooth finish that has longevity.

 "Rich" is the only word to describe this foundation.
 All Hours is an overachiever in the world of full-coverage and long-lasting foundations.
 I applied it and was instantly sold by the silky texture and creamy finish.
 It's so satisfying to feel on the skin and that richness continued to come through the longer I wore it.
-By the time I'd used it over a few days, I was already envisioning myself clad in a mini tuxedo dress and dancing into the night in Parisian bars.
-That's the only way to really test the name All Hours, right?

 I'm pretty sure that this foundation had me under some sort of spell, as I felt a strong compulsion to take around 25 pictures of my face on the day I wore this.
 It took less than a few minutes to apply but gave me the look of someone who had a team of five makeup artists diligently applying the product to their face for hours.
 This is a must-buy if you're not a consistent foundation wearer but want one that gives you fresh-looking skin and feels comfortable to wear over several hours.

 Talk about coming full-circle.
 Maybelline Dream Matte Mousse was my first drugstore foundation, and I remember searching in every single store to find the one dark shade they had in the range.
 There's been quite the evolution, as this foundation melted on my skin for a flawless, matte finish that rivalled some of the more expensive foundations I tried.
-Despite the full-coverage, the formula is really light.
+Despite the full coverage, the formula is really light.
 I preferred using a foundation brush with this one to keep the look quite subtle.

 I was impressed by the shade range in most of the mid-range to luxury brands, but the drugstore brands still have a long way to go.
 What's most disappointing isn't actually the number of shades that some brands have but the tone and pigment of the shades for darker skin tones.
 There's such a spectrum of neutral, yellow and warm undertones in all of our skin, but this isn't adequately represented as the shades get darker.
 There's still a lot of work to be done.